CBV Institute: Education requirements

+Students must also pass the Foundations of Financial Modeling program from Financial Modeling Institute, offered free of charge to CBV Institute Registered Students.

 CBVs also have continuing professional development requirements.
 The Institute supports this requirement by organizing various webinars, regional workshops and national conferences that address current and evolving industry topics.
 CBVs are required to adhere to the Standard of Professional Practice as well as its Code of Conduct and Code of Ethics.

 Course exemptions

 The Institute grants various advanced standings to other organizations and university education partners: